-Robin Lipscomb is the EMEIA Head of Offerings & Portfolio development at Fujitsu’s operating within the Managed Infrastructure Services division.
-Robin has overall responsibility for the Ownership, Performance, Profitability and successful adoption of Service Offerings across all market segments across Europe.
-A former IBM’er with 27+ years in the industry, he has a deep rooted passion for inspiring others with his technological thought leadership and his sole charter and vision within Fujitsu is to create a compelling European portfolio of Cognitive, Contextual and Personalized transformational Services that directly correlate business challenges to desired business value outcomes for our customers.
+Robin Lipscomb is the EMEIA Head of Portfolio Strategy at Fujitsu’s operating within our Digital Technology Services division.
+Robin has overall responsibility for the end to strategic direction and vision of the groups Offerings and capabilities and therefore a vested interest in their successful adoption across all market segments throughout Europe.
+A seasoned professional with over 30 years in the industry, he has a deep rooted passion for inspiring and developing others with his technological thought leadership and personable style.
+His sole charter and vision at Fujitsu is to create a compelling portfolio of cognitive, contextual and personalized transformational Services which directly correlate to business challenges as he sets about to deliver business value based outcomes for all of our customers.

 Somewhat disappointedly, we now live in a confused, uncertain and chaotic time where for the most part we appear to be almost de-humanising ourselves ahead of what seems to be substantive global change.

 The economy, the threat to our liberties and the increasing reliance on working in an isolated yet...
 Read more

 When you consider how quickly technology has changed the way we work today – the smartphone in your pocket packs more computing power than the computers used to put men on the moon in the ‘60s – it bears thinking about what could be around the corner.
 Not least...
 Read more

 For a disruptive technologist like me to write about the part played by technology in sociological change is going to be somewhat challenging.
 I say this from the edge of a tipping point as we stand on the precipice of the next industrial revolution – but who knows, looking...
 Read more

 Ever since the dawn of time we as human beings have always strived and wanted to achieve more.
 Throughout our relatively short inhabitation on the planet, we have been rather clumsily attempting to evolve our primitive minds presumably for a greater good by learning from our initial binary mistakes....
 Read more